Things to Know When Traveling to Europe

 SUNDAYS ARE A SPECIAL DAY

 Americans are used to businesses being open 7 days a week, if not 24 hours a day.
 But that is not necessarily the case in Europe.
 In some countries, like Germany, stores are not open on Sundays at all.
+Restaurants, gas stations, and some newsagents are normally open but not so most supermarkets, hair dresser´s or other shops.
 So, be aware of the local hours if you plan to shop on the weekend.
 Holidays are also something to consider.

 THERE ARE MANY LANGUAGES

 Each country in Europe is unique, with its own culture and language.
-Even within the EU, there are many differences.
+Even within the European Union (EU), there are many differences.
 Some may surprise you, like the German-speaking areas in Northern Italy.

 Do a little research about the places you are going to, and you’ll be in the know about these little differences that make Europe so special.